CLI Commands Reference

 # Structured validation output

-agentmap validate-csv --csv workflow.csv --format json
+agentmap validate --csv workflow.csv

 Logging Configurationâ